stflavian/RETMAP/docs/manual/units.md

     input and output files, respectively.
 The keyword `VOLUME_UNITS` only applies to the data read from characteristics.
 Moreover, it accepts an entry for each input data file.
 The keyword `OUTPUT_VOLUME_UNITS` is used for both writing the results to files and plotting the results.
-However, the `cappa.out` file will still use the standard units.
+However, the `retmap.out` file will still use the standard units.
 Only one output unit can be provided.

     __Options__: _ml/g_, _l/kg_, _cm3/g_, _dm3/kg_